Fano insurgency: 2025

 On 9 May, 2025, 4 Fano factions -Gojjam Fano, Wollo Fano, (Gondar) Amhara Fano Unity, and Shewa Fano- announced that they were unifying to establish the Amhara Fano National Force (AFNF) under a 13 member Central Command.
 According to the AFNF, the purpose of this unfication was to establish a cohesive body to protect the Amhara people.
+The Amhara Fano People's Organisation (AFPO), the other major Fano faction, declined to join.

 In late September 2025, Fano groups reportedly launched "Operation Adem Ali", aiming to capture the city of Woldiya and ENDF positions in North and South Wollo.
 By early October, Fano claimed to have encircled Woldiya and captured several important towns, such as Mekane Selam and Gashena, while inflicting mass casualties on Ethiopian forces —although many of these claims cannot be verified.
 During the offensive, the Ethiopian government accused Eritrea and the TPLF of supporting Fano, accusing the latter of participating directly in the attacks on Woldiya.
+The operation reportedly ended on 10 October, with the AFNF-Menelik Command claiming a "resounding triumph" for Fano forces, and unverifiably claimed to have inflicted mass casualties against the Ethiopian government.
+The offensive was reportedly the first time AFNF and AFPO forces conducted joint operations.

 On 8 October, the International Committee of the Red Cross (ICRC) visited soldiers held captive by Amhara Fano forces to evaluate their conditions of detention and treatment, and to restore contact with their families.
 The ICRC reported that it evacuated 16 critically injured captives requiring immediate medical attention.
 The captives were transferred to the ICRC by Amhara Fano across the front line, transported to Woldiya, and subsequently handed over to Ethiopian government forces.

+On 5 December, the Ethiopian government and Masresha Setie, a leader within the AFPO claiming to represent the organisation, signed a peace agreement brokered by the African Union and Intergovernmental Authority on Development.
+The AFPO subsequently denounced the agreement, stating that Setie had been suspended before his surrender to government forces.